Box at Yale FAQ

 - Click Okay.

-How do I turn off automatic accepting of invitations to collaborate?
+How do I turn off automatic acceptance of invitations to collaborate?

 By default, a Box account is set to automatically accept any invitation to collaborate.
 This includes invitations to become owner of a folder.
 A folder counts against the quota of the owner, so automatically accepting this invitation could allow someone to fill your quota by inviting you to be owner of a large folder.